rafalq/Code-Institute-Project-2/README.md

 There are a lot of possibilities to increase complexity of the game.

-The difficulty could be increased by creating color button with the one color, decreasing the time of displaying the sequence, limiting the time for repeating the sequence.
+The difficulty could be increased by creating the color buttons with the one color, decreasing the time of displaying the sequence, limiting the time for repeating a sequence.

 I would create a multi-players mode.
 One of the way to play would be the ladder game: the first player repeats the sequence if they are correct, the game goes on and the second player does the same, the third player and so on.
 If the player is wrong, they get out of the game.
 The winner is the one who remains.